pchanial/python-for-data-scientists/_sources/ndarray.txt

 Basic operations
 ----------------

-* Many functions are vectorized in NumPy
+* Functions in Numpy are vectorized

   :sum: sum of elements
   :product: product of elements